Redjest/jVec/README.md

 jVec is a very small library that may be useful for implementation of vector based systems (signal processing, ML, etc.).

 jVes shines when:
-- Used on Android devices
+- Used on Android devices, preferbly Android 6.0 (Marshmellow) and up.
 - Memory is in shortage and battry is scarce
 - Multiple vector operations are needed, but vectors are not too long
 - Used by people who are familliar with MATLAB or the Python NumPy library